12 Benefits That Prove Why Mustard Is Good For Health

 May Improve Cardiovascular Health

 Mustard seeds can be a rich source of antioxidants such as kaempferol, carotenoids, and isorhamnetin, and other essential plant compounds that may help the body against any kind of damage and disease.
-These flavonoids may also help reduce the risk of coronary heart diseases.
+These flavonoids may also help to maintain a healthy cardiovascular health.

 Mustard oil, extracted from these seeds, is also known to be a healthier option than most other cooking oils for the heart.
 A randomized study published in the Clinical Trials Journal showed when patients with serious heart ailments were given mustard oil in moderate quantities, they may have demonstrated positive results concerning the reduction in the rate of cardiac arrhythmia, decrease in the ventricular enlargement, and the chest pain associated with it.
 [10]